Semi-relativistic (e,2e) study with twisted electron beam on Cu and Ag: Results and Discussion

-For 300keV impact energy, we observe that the binary peak of $(TDCS)_{0}$ shifts to lower angle for $m\neq0$ even for our first Born approximation results.
-There is no significant variation in $(TDCS)_{0}$ for $m$=0 and $m$=0.5 case (see solid and curves of Fig 4(a) and 4(c)) other than the shifting in binary peak to lower angle and decrease of magnitude of $(TDCS)_{0}$ with $m$.
-However, when we observe the angular profiles of $(TDCS)_{0}$ for $m$=1.0, 1.5 and $m$=2.0, we found that the binary peak splits in the proximity of momentum transfer direction and a dip is formed there (see dashed, dashed-dotted and dotted-dashed-dotted curves in Fig. 4(a) and 4(c) around $\theta_{q}$).
-The dip is more pronounced for $m$=1.5 for both Cu and Ag targets when compared to that with $m$=2.0.
-Having seen the angular profiles of $(TDCS)_{0}$, we now discuss the angular profile of $(TDCS)_{T}$ for $m$=0.0, 0.5, 1.0, 1.5 and 2.0 in the Fig. 4(b) and 4(d) for Cu and Ag targets respectively.
-When we compare $(TDCS)_{T}$ with the $(TDCS)_{0}$ for different values of $m$, we observe that the binary peak $(TDCS)_{T}$ shifts to larger angles similar to what we observe for the plane wave calculation.
-Apart from this, we observe that the angular profiles of $(TDCS)_{T}$ follow the same patterns as found for $(TDCS)_{0}$, like the dominant peaks for $m=0.0$ and $m=0.5$ are still found for $(TDCS)_{T}$ (see solid and dashed curves of Fig.4(b) and Fig.4(d)).
-For the larger values of $m $ the binary peak gets split and we observe two new peaks with a dip between them (see dotted, dashed-dotted and dotted-dashed-dotted curves of Fig.4 around $\theta_{q}$).
-For Cu target, we observe that for $m=2.0$, there is a further splitting in the angular profile (see dotted dashed-dotted curve of Fig.4(b)) resulting three peak structure in the binary region.
-This is not observed for Ag target (see corresponding curve in Fig.4(d)).
+Having seen the angular profiles of $(TDCS)_{0}$, we now discuss the angular profile of $(TDCS)_{T}$ for $l$=0, 1, 2 and 3 in Fig.~\ref{fig5}(b) and \ref{fig5}(d) for Cu and Ag targets respectively.
+When we compare $(TDCS)_{T}$ with the $(TDCS)_{0}$ for different values of $l$, we observe that the binary peak of $(TDCS)_{T}$ shifts to larger angles which are similar to what we observe for the plane wave calculation earlier (see Fig.~\ref{fig3}).
+Apart from this, we observe that the angular profiles of $(TDCS)_{T}$ follow the same patterns as we get for $(TDCS)_{0}$, like the dominant peaks for $l$=0 and $l$=1 are still found for $(TDCS)_{T}$ (see solid and dotted curves of Fig.~\ref{fig5}(b) and Fig.~\ref{fig5}(d)).
+We again observe dominant peak in the forward direction for larger $l$ (see dashed and dashed-dotted curves in the forward direction in the Fig. ~\ref{fig5}(b) and ~\ref{fig5}(d)) .
+For $l$ = 2, we observe that the binary peak splits (see dashed curve in the Fig. ~\ref{fig5}(b) and ~\ref{fig5}(d)).
+For both the targets, we observe a significant change in the angular profile of $(TDCS)_{0}$ when compared with that of $(TDCS)_{T}$ for $l$ = 2 in the binary region (see dashed curves of Fig.~\ref{fig5}(a) and (c) and compare with Fig.~\ref{fig5}(b) and (d)).
+We found that the magnitude of $(TDCS)_{0}$ and $(TDCS)_{T}$ decreases as $l$ increases.